gzwplato/LazUnits/LazDebugUnit/demo_debugserver_threads/debugserver/README.txt

 Open the project file, choose build mode 'release', then compile.

-Copy the exe to the demo folder:
+Copy the exe to fpc bin directory:
 	Windows cmd: copyexe.cmd
-	Manually   : copy debugserver.exe ../dbugsrv.exe
-				(or to the fpc bin folder)

 Notes:
-	A bug in dbintf will start 'dbugsrv' versus 'debugserver' Alternatively, start debugserver as indicated here:
+	A bug in dbintf will attempt to start 'dbugsrv' versus 'debugserver' Alternatively, start debugserver as indicated here:
 		http://wiki.freepascal.org/DebugServer
 	Set it up as an external tool: